-- Keep free of dust with a soft cloth, feather duster, microfiber wand or gently vacuum with a soft bristle brush attachment.
+- Keep free of dust with a soft cloth, feather duster, or microfiber wand, or gently vacuum with a soft brush attachment

-- Spot clean with a soft damp cloth when necessary – quickly wipe dry.
-If soap and water must be used then use a small amount of PH neutral soap in lukewarm water.
+- Spot clean with a soft, damp cloth when necessary – quickly wipe dry.
+If soap and water must be used, use a small amount of PH neutral soap in lukewarm water

-In general External Shutters should be cared for in the same manner as for Internal Shutters.
-However, since External Shutters may be exposed to the weather, dirt and grime may build up more quickly cleaning with a soft damp cloth is usually required.
+However, since External Shutters may be exposed to the weather, dirt and grime may build up more quickly.
+Cleaning with a soft, damp cloth is usually required.
 Again, ensure you use a small amount of PH neutral soap in lukewarm water.

-For heavy dirt and grime you can gently hose down the shutters and then wipe dry.
+For heavy dirt and grime, gently hose down the shutters and then wipe dry.